wouwouz/wouwouz/README.md

 ## Hi there 👋
 - Frog 16yo from France
-- Currently working on JavaScript.
+- Currently working on JavaScript & C++.

 ---